Medical Leaves

 The Right to Return to Your Job

-One of the primary protections offered by the FMLA is that, with limited exceptions, employees who take protected time off are entitled to return to their previous jobs, or an equivalent one, when they return to work at the end of their leaves.
-In other words, it requires your employer either to reinstate you to your job, or find you a similar job in terms of the job duties, salary, benefits and office location.
+One of the primary protections offered by the FMLA is that, with limited exceptions, employees who take protected time off are entitled to return to their previous jobs or an equivalent one when they return to work at the end of their leaves.
+In other words, it requires your employer to either reinstate you to your job, or to find you an equivalent job in terms of the job duties, salary, benefits and office location.

-That being said, employees on FMLA leaves still can be fired for reasons unrelated to their time off from work.
-For example, an employer has the right to lay off an employee who is on a medical leave as long as its decision to do so is unrelated to the employee's legally-protected leave of absence.
+That being said, employees on FMLA leave can still be fired for reasons that are not related to their time off from work.
+For example, an employer has the right to lay off an employee who is on medical leave as long as its decision is unrelated to the employee’s legally protected leave of absence.

 Protection Against Retaliation

-The FMLA also make it illegal for employers to retaliate against employees who request time off under it.
-For example, it would violate the law for an employer to fire, demote or harass an employee because he or she took time off pursuant to the FMLA.
+The FMLA also makes it illegal for employers to retaliate against employees who request time off under it.
+For example, it would violate the law for an employer to fire, demote or harass an employee because he or she took or requested time off pursuant to the FMLA.

 Am I Entitled to Get Paid While I Am on a Medical Leave?

-The FMLA does not require employers to pay employees while they are on a medical leave.
+The FMLA does not require employers to pay employees while they are on medical leave.

-However, disabled employees in New York and New Jersey may be eligible for state disability insurance benefits.
+However, disabled employees in New Jersey may be eligible for state disability insurance benefits.
 In addition, employees can use their accrued paid time off, such as vacation and sick time, during a protected leave.
-Further, although employers are not required to do so, some have policies pursuant to which they pay employees for part or all of the time they are on a medical leave, or offer their workers private short term disability insurance benefits.
+Further, although employers are not required to do so, some have policies pursuant to which they pay employees for part or all of the time they are on a medical leave or offer their workers private short-term disability insurance benefits.

 If you are not covered by the FMLA, or if you have used up your 12 weeks of FMLA leave, you still may be entitled to time off as a reasonable accommodation for a disability.
-Our New Jersey medical leave attorneys can help employees who are entitled to take time off due to a medical condition, whether or not it is covered by the FMLA.
+Our Bergen County medical leave attorneys can help employees who are entitled to take time off due to a medical condition, whether or not it is covered by the FMLA.

 Time Off for Victims of Sexual and Domestic Violence